erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

         break
     n += 1
 ```
-This loop is executed infinitly because 1 always evaluates to true.
+This loop is executed infinitely because 1 always evaluates to true.
 However the *if* statement with *break* makes sure the loop is terminated once n equals 10.
 ##### Looping through lists and strings
 The *for .. in sequence* loop cycles through the content of a list of string.
 As with the other loops *break* and *continue* can be used here.
 ```
 for element in [1, 2.0, "abc", 'c']
     print element, type(element)
 ```
-It is not neccesary to define variable *element* upfront because it is just a reference to a variable in the list.
+It is not necessary to define variable *element* upfront because it is just a reference to a variable in the list.
 In C this would be called a pointer.
 It can be used to change the value in the list.
 The types of the values which are assigned can be different for each element of the list.
 If the sequence used in the *for .. in* loop is a string then of course *element* is only assigned characters.
 Strings are read-only. *Element* stays in existence after the for loop is finished, and then points to the last read value.
 If the sequence was empty ("" or []) it points to the *none* object.
 ##### Function definition
 Functions are defined using the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
 Even if a function has no arguments the parenthesis are mandatory.
 All arguments are passed by value.
 There is no type checking when the function is called.
 The number of arguments in the function call must match the function declaration.
 ```